krh3rtz/Glocal/README.md

 [!]
 This project has been developed  in Python 3.4, yet it also works on python 3.5.

 [!]
-Make sure you install the Python modules listed in the "requirements" file:
+Make sure you run the 'configure.py' binary to install both the Python modules and the Database

-	pip3 install -r requirements
+	eg.
+	sudo ./configure.py

+		or

+	sudo python3.4 ./configure.py

 [!]
 If you can get the software to run, maybe you have several Python versions for ypu may need to specify the version of Python before calling the script: